"Ho for California

-I chose to put my blocks on point but you may decide to put the blocks in straight rows like the illustration to the left.
+I chose to put my blocks on point but you may decide to put the blocks in straight rows like the illustration below.

 I find with piecing triangles different people's triangles do come out slightly different sizes.
 That's because everyone's 1/4 inch seam is slightly different.
 Because of this it's wise to make up just one block before you cut for the whole quilt, especially on a pattern with so many small triangles.

 You may find you need to adjust your seams or cutting measurements slightly.
 For example if you find your triangle section is off a little you can adjust the sizes of the central and outer squares to fit.

 The printable rotary cutting instructions to make 10 inch blocks can be found in the following PDF.
 PDF for rotary cutting the Road to California block.